-END-OF-SEASON DATA ENTRY April 15, 2013
+END-OF-SEASON DATA ENTRY April 24, 2017

 At the same time we made two significant changes in what data is collected: 1) results were collected at the species-level for each trail and not at the box-by-box level and 2) the #eggs, #hatch and #fledged were collected but without date-related information.
 You can learn more about this software link by linking to the Google Drive site (formerly known as Google Docs).

 If you are interested and willing to enter box-by-box data including dates and additional information, I encourage you to use NestWatch, developed over the past years by Cornell University as part of their Citizen Science program; link to: NestWatch.
-For additional background on these changes , see the article I wrote for the NABS spring newsletter: click here: NABS Article.
+For additional background on these changes see the article I wrote for the NABS spring newsletter: click here: NABS Article.

-End-of-season data reporting will work as follows in 2013:
+End-of-season data reporting works as follows: